DomenicP/git-workshop/_posts/2022-09-07-02-feature-branches-and-multiple-machines.md

 After pushing we see `my-first-feature` and `origin/my-first-feature` once again point to the same commit.
 Manual synchronization between distributed copies of the repository is one of the most important concepts to understand in Git, especially when coming from client-server systems like SVN.
-Modifying a local branch (creating commits, resetting the branch, etc.) makes no changes to remote branches until they are manually synchronized using `git push/pull/fetch`!
+Modifying a local branch (creating commits, resetting the branch, etc.) has no impact on remote branches until they are manually synchronized using a push, pull, or fetch!

-## Pull the feature branch on another machine
+## Pulling the feature branch on another machine

 To make things more interesting, let's introduce another copy of the repository into the mix.
 Let's say you've been working on your desktop up until now but now you'd like to transfer code onto your